🔆

 Key Facts

-• Estufagem heats wine to a maximum of 50°C for a minimum of 90 days, as regulated by IVBAM, the Madeira Wine, Embroidery and Handicrafts Institute
+• Estufagem heats wine to a maximum of 50°C for a minimum of 90 days in stainless steel tanks fitted with heating coils, as regulated by IVBAM, the Madeira Wine, Embroidery and Handicrafts Institute

-• The word 'canteiro' derives from the wooden beams or staves that support the oak casks in lodge attics, not from a word meaning 'shelf'
+• The word 'canteiro' derives from the wooden supporting beams on which the oak casks rest in warm lodge attics, not from a word meaning 'shelf'

-• Canteiro wines destined for Frasqueira (vintage) status must age a minimum of 20 years in cask under natural heat before bottling
+• Canteiro wines destined for Frasqueira (vintage) status must age a minimum of 20 years in cask under natural heat from a single vintage before bottling

 • Colheita Madeira requires at least 5 years of canteiro aging from a single vintage; Frasqueira requires at least 20 years

-• Blandy's Wine Lodge in Funchal houses more than 650 barrels and vats; the lodge has been the heart of the family's wine business across seven generations since 1811
+• Blandy's Wine Lodge in Funchal houses more than 650 barrels and vats; John Blandy founded the business in 1811, and the seventh generation of the family currently leads the company

-• Madeira vineyards cover approximately 490 hectares on the island, with the volcanic terrain rising to 1,862 m at Pico Ruivo and producing wines of notable acidity from basaltic soils low in potassium
+• Madeira vineyards cover approximately 490 hectares on the island, which lies about 590 km off the coast of Morocco; the volcanic terrain rises to 1,862 m at Pico Ruivo

 🔥Estufagem: The Accelerated Method

-• Temperature is capped at 50°C to avoid producing burnt or cooked compounds that would compromise wine quality
+• Temperature is capped at 50°C to avoid producing burnt or cooked compounds that would compromise wine quality; most producers heat to around 45 to 46°C in practice

 Canteiro: The Natural Method

-• Canteiro requires a minimum of 4 years in cask; Colheita wines need at least 5 years and Frasqueira a minimum of 20 years before bottling
+• Canteiro requires a minimum of 4 years in cask stored under warm attic rafters; Colheita wines need at least 5 years and Frasqueira a minimum of 20 years from a single vintage before bottling

-• Casks are never filled to 100% capacity, allowing slow oxidation that converts primary aromas into the classical Madeira bouquet over time
+• Casks are never filled to 100% capacity, allowing the slow oxidation that converts primary aromas into the classical Madeira bouquet of spices, roasted nuts, dried fruits and smoke

-• An average annual evaporation loss of around 7% concentrates sugars, acid and alcohol, deepening character with each passing year
+• An average annual evaporation loss of around 7% concentrates sugars, acid and alcohol, deepening character with each passing year; winemakers manage the rate by moving casks between floors

 • The canteiro process is used by all top Madeira houses including Blandy's, Borges, d'Oliveiras, Henriques and Henriques, and Justino's for their finest wines